suvojeet-sengupta/Advisor-Desk/README.md

 ## 🙏 Acknowledgements

--   Special thanks to **Di Bhai (Mouma)** and **Sudhanshu** for rigorous testing and invaluable feedback.
+-   A huge thank you to **Di Bhai (Mouma)** and **Sudhanshu** for their rigorous testing, invaluable feedback, and feature suggestions that have shaped this app.
--   To everyone else who contributed and made this project possible.
+-   To everyone else who has contributed and supported this project.